Cymbopogon citratus aka Lemongrass

 Common names

-How to care for Lemongrass
+How difficult is it to take care of Lemongrass

 Lemongrass requires a bit more attention and knowledge to thrive, making it a suitable plant for those with some gardening experience.